cindy-yuting-chiu/biostat_customer_tool/README.md

 ### Run

-`uvicorn healthcare_booking.main:app --reload` will run the web service on the local server.
+1. Execute `uvicorn healthcare_booking.main:app --reload` to run the web service on local server.
+2. Hit http://<host_name>:<port_number>/docs on the browser to test the APIs.

 ### Sample Data
 We’ll generate synthetic data with doctor’s information and availability and create a separate file for testings.
 The sample data can be found under `sample_data` folder.
 There are two files: `doctor_test_table.txt` has sample doctor information and `appointment_table.txt` has sample appointments information.
 The user can use the loaddata function in the API to load all the sample data.
 Please see API docs for more information.